CumulusNetworks/docs/content/cumulus-linux-56/Layer-3/Routing/Equal-Cost-Multipath-Load-Sharing-Hardware-ECMP.md

 ### Adaptive Routing Profiles

 Cumulus Linux provides these adaptive routing profiles:
-- `ar-profile-1` includes settings for ??.
+- `ar-profile-1` is the default profile.
 You cannot change the `ar-profile-1` profile settings.
-This is the default profile.
-- `ar-profile-2` includes settings for ??.
+- `ar-profile-2`.
 You cannot change the `ar-profile-2` profile settings.
 - `ar-profile-custom` includes settings you can change to create a custom profile; see {{<link url="#configure-a-custom-profile" text="Configure a Custom Profile">}}, below.

 {{< tabs "TabID505 ">}}